 To be considered for admission to the MEB, you must:

-• Have completed a recognized four-year Honours Bachelor's degree** in a Canadian university (or its equivalent), and ideally have a minimum of 75% overall standing in the last two years of study.
+• Have completed a recognized four-year Honours Bachelor's degree* at a Canadian university (or its equivalent), and ideally have a minimum of 75% overall standing in the last two years of study.
 Applicants with a grade below 75%, but with three years of highly relevant post-degree work experience, may be considered for probationary acceptance.

 • Have at least three years of full-time work experience in a private, public or non-profit sector setting, either through paid employment, documented volunteer efforts, or through cooperative work terms as an undergraduate student.